Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 Set this option to `false` if using the slashing protection implemented by an external signer.

-If using Teku to sign blocks and attestions then Teku will always use its built-in slashing protection.
+If using Teku to sign blocks and attestations, then Teku will always use its built-in slashing protection.

 ### validators-external-signer-timeout